 You know your financial situation better than anyone else in Shreveport; thus, you may wonder why many might question your decision to seek personal bankruptcy protection.
 While the social stigma regarding bankruptcy has faded somewhat in recent years, the implications that come with filing imply that it is a decision that should not be taken lightly.
-Because of this, many that come to us here at Simon, Fitzgerald, Cooke, Reed and Welch in your same situation often question why it is that they are required to seek credit counseling prior to filing.
+Because of this, many that come to us here at Simon Fitzgerald LLC in your same situation often question why it is that they are required to seek credit counseling prior to filing.

 If avoiding bankruptcy was indeed an option for you, then it is likely assumed that you would do it.
 Yet requesting that you seek credit counseling before filing for bankruptcy is not implying that you have not already explored all your options; rather, it is a federal requirement.